Frequently Asked Questions

 As far as the ELRS protocol is concerned, one has to choose one of the many configurations that works with “Extended Limits”.

-For explanations of what configurations should be used to have Extended Limits, we refer to the appropriate ExpressLRS explanation page:
+For explanations of which configuration should be used to have Extended Limits, we refer to the appropriate ExpressLRS explanation page:

 switch-config